google/CFU-Playground/docs/source/crash-course/gateware.rst

 * The default Arty clock is 100MHz, much faster than the UPduino.
 You will need to adjust the timing to make the LEDs flash at rate slow enough to be perceived.
-I suggest making everything about 100x slower.
+We suggest making everything about 100x slower.
 * The Arty has 4 RGB LEDs.
 Go nuts

 Recap